peterramsing/lost/docs/_includes/docs/browser-support.md

   - Safari 9+
 - Automated browser testing with Selenium is coming soon. 👍

-Note: LostGrid no longer supports Node 0.10 and 0.12.
-I'll be following the Node LTS plan for Node.
+Note: LostGrid no longer supports Node versions 6 and up.
+I'll be following the [Node LTS plan for Node](https://github.com/nodejs/LTS#lts-schedule).
 Let me know if you any questions.
 Thanks!